anevjes/AzureSearch.SharePointOnline/README.md

 ## 2. Configure Azure Active Directory App Registration:
-Calls to Graph API - for SharePoint online crawling will be perfomed by an AAD app registration.
+Calls to Graph API - for SharePoint online crawling will be performed by an AAD app registration.
 We require an AAD App registration to be created in your SharePoint Online AAD tenant.
 This will need to be carried out by your AAD *Global Admin* account as we will need them to grant consent.

 - Login into Azure Portal
 - Switch Directory to your SharePoint Online Directory